Network-Sec/privATM/README.md

 ```

 ## Bloodhound Data Collection
-We started working on data collection for Bloodhound ingestion - not sure if we can achieve compatibility in the end, but we'll keep working on it.
+We started working on data collection for Bloodhound ingestion, a `Sharphound` replacement, albeit "replacement" would be a vast overstatement.
+We don't know yet, if we can achieve compatibility in the end, but we'll keep working on it.
+Either way, our Bloodhound-Module already brings the collection of a broad range of data from different areas, like `Named Pipes`, `Network Shares` etc. which in itself is really useful for `Privilege Escalation` attempts.

 ```
 [💀] Starting additional SH-focused collection...